tpc3/nodecg-PCCCommunity/README.md

-# PCCDiscord stream graphics
+# PCCCommunity stream graphics

-This is the graphics of PCCDiscord streams.
+This is the graphics of PCCCommunity streams.
 Under heavy development, use caution when you want to use this in production env.